googleapis/google-cloud-cpp/doc/setup-development-environment.md

 C:\...> pageant
 ```

-and use the menu to load the privvate key you generated above.
+and use the menu to load the private key you generated above.
 Test the keys
 with:

 ```commandline